 14. Opt for whole grains

 One way to lose more weight is to cook using healthy ingredients.
-For example, rather than opting for processed foods, a person should choose whole grains.
+For example, rather than opting for processed foods, a person may choose whole grains.

 15. Hire a personal trainer